-It’s hard to underestimate the power of tamales in making family members closer and shaping traditions, especially when I see Christina showing off a cute red dress that, as it turns out, she bought for little Adriana with her first hard-earned money.
-Or when Adriana and her husband have an argument about wrapping tamales which ends unexpectedly with:
+It’s hard to underestimate the power of tamales in making family members closer and shaping traditions, especially when I see Christina showing off a cute red dress she bought for little Adriana with her first hard-earned money or when Adriana and her husband have an argument about wrapping tamales which unexpectedly ended with:

 – Your tamales are gorgeous!

 As we sat on the couch chatting, munching on Gamesa cookies – another bow to the Mexican food filled day – and waiting for tamales to steam, I couldn’t think of a better way to describe tamales than little pouches of happiness.

 - 12-15 boneless skinless chicken thighs